Wedgetail Foundation grants

 Support initiatives that engage and educate the public about biodiversity, the importance of conservation, and the ongoing nature crisis.
 These grants aim to amplify the voices of those crafting compelling narratives, to inspire behavioural change, foster connection with nature, and promote informed decision-making.

 Every four months, our team reviews all grant enquiries.
-We’ll be in touch with you if your project is the right fit for a Wedgetail grant.
+If your project looks like a strong fit for a Wedgetail grant, we’ll be in touch to invite you to submit a full application.

 If you’re selected to progress to the next stage, we’ll ask you to complete a grant application using our template.
 In order to be assessed, grant applications must be submitted by the end of March, July or November.
 We’ll ensure you have at least two weeks to complete your application prior to the grant submission deadline.